awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-about.md

 # Working with Compliance<a name="sysman-compliance-about"></a>

-Compliance collects and reports data about the status of Patch Manager patching, State Manager associations, and custom compliance types\.
+AWS Systems Manager Compliance collects and reports data about the status of AWS Systems Manager Patch Manager patching, AWS Systems Manager State Manager associations, and custom compliance types\.
 This section includes details about each of these compliance types and how to view Systems Manager compliance data\.
 This section also includes information about how to view compliance history and change tracking\.

 **Note**
 Systems Manager integrates with [Chef InSpec](https://www.chef.io/inspec/)\.
 InSpec is an open\-source, runtime framework that enables you to create human\-readable profiles on GitHub or Amazon S3\.
 Then you can use Systems Manager to run compliance scans and view compliant and noncompliant instances\.
 For more information, see [Using Chef InSpec profiles with Systems Manager Compliance](integration-chef-inspec.md)\.

 ## About patch compliance<a name="sysman-compliance-monitor-patch"></a>

-After you use Systems Manager Patch Manager to install patches on your instances, compliance status information is immediately available to you in the console or in response to AWS CLI commands or corresponding Systems Manager API actions\.
+After you use Patch Manager to install patches on your instances, compliance status information is immediately available to you in the console or in response to AWS Command Line Interface \(AWS CLI\) commands or corresponding Systems Manager API actions\.

 For information about patch compliance status values, see [Understanding patch compliance state values](about-patch-compliance-states.md)\.